 €€ | Kosher Italian | Family Friendly

-If you want the most traditional Jewish-Roman experience then Yotvata is the place to go.
-They are completely kosher which makes them a little more traditional than some of the other restaurants listed.
-They also have a beautiful restaurant design that is on the more elegant side.
+If you want the most traditional Jewish-Roman experience, then Yotvata is the place to go.
+They’re completely kosher, which makes them a little more traditional than some of the other restaurants listed.
+They also have a beautiful restaurant design that’s on the more elegant side.

 Address: Piazza Cenci, 70